 Another focus of the Foundation's activities is providing humanitarian aid to people in the deoccupied territories of the Kherson and Kharkiv regions.
 The Foundation team personally visits the most war-affected areas and identifies people's needs.
 This year, thanks to the help of our partners, the Foundation handed over 120 generators, 4,500 sleeping bags, 200 potbelly stoves, 85 heaters, 69 electric blankets, and 40 accumulators to people in the Kharkiv region.
 The Foundation also provided 220 generators, 2,200 sleeping bags, 800 electric blankets, and 2,700 heaters to the residents of the Kherson region.

 In addition, the Foundation actively helps children.
-This year, it provided humanitarian aid to 23 family-type orphanages in Kyiv and Odesa regions.
+This year, it provided humanitarian aid to 23 foster families in Kyiv and Odesa regions.
 The representatives of the Foundation personally communicate with the children and their custodians to meet their needs.
 So far, families have received generators, school laptops, accumulators, warm blankets, sleeping bags, furniture, and more.

 On the eve of the New Year's holidays, the Foundation also handed gifts to children undergoing treatment in the Department of Bone Marrow Transplantation and Immunotherapy at Okhmatdyt Hospital.
 Funds for purchasing gifts were donated by the children from the "Father's House," who were evacuated abroad at the beginning of the full-scale invasion.